 For some visitors, the first hours in Cusco can be summarized as: shortness of breath, a discomfort in the body, dizziness, headaches, stomachaches, even vomiting.
 As great connoisseurs of natural medicine, the Incas used coca leaves to counteract soroche, quechua for high-altitude sickness.

 If you travel from Lima to Cusco, the effect can be immediate.
 This lack of oxygen, scientifically known as hypoxia, begins to manifest itself at 7,874 ft (2,399 m) above sea level.
 That’s why right after landing in Cusco, visitors can feel fatigued and have difficulty walking.
-Walking one block could feel like walking ten blocks carrying a backpack full of rocks.
 It is advisable to take it really easy on the first day and, if possible, rest the first few hours to help the body acclimatize to the altitude.

 How do people feel after a night of drinking?
 Thirsty.
 That’s how you’ll feel when you arrive in Cusco.
 As already stated, the body dehydrates quickly in high altitudes.
 It is recommended you drink lots of water before and during your trip to Cusco.
 Also, avoid heavy meals since your stomach takes longer to digest food at high altitudes.
 A diet of low proteins and high carbs is advisable.

 The maximum group size is 8 persons.
-Our groups are between 2-6 persons.
+Our groups are usually between 2-6 persons.
 Orange Nation specializes in SMALL and PRIVATE groups and provides personalized service.

 The evening before your trek, you will be given a SMALL DUFFEL BAG to pack your clothes for the next four days.
 Your weight allowance is up to 7kg / 15lbs. including sleeping bag, so 5kg / 11lbs.
 Your team of porters will carry your duffel bag for you, together with the food and camping gear.
-It’s important to be aware that you will not have access to your items in the duffel bag until the end of each day, as the porters will always be ahead of the group.
-During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, camera, sunscreen, snacks, water, etc. A 30 to 50L backpack is sufficient.
+It’s important to be aware that you will not have access to your items in the duffel bag until the end of each day, as the pack horses will always be ahead of the group.
+During the trek, you need a day backpack big enough to carry your personal belongings such as a warm jacket, a rain jacket, camera, sunscreen, snacks, water, etc. A 30 to 40L backpack is sufficient.

 In preparation: try walking 15kms in a day or go to the fitness club in the months leading up to the trek.
 It is also important to be well acclimatised to the altitude.
 Try to spend at least 2 days in Cusco (3,350m / 11,047ft) prior to starting the trek.